-Certificate renewal is not possible after the validity period has expired.
-Only the option of verification by the manual registration station is available.
-After the identity check as described above, the manual registration station can reactivate the certificate renewal request in the cPKI.
+It is not possible to renew a certificate once the validity period has ended.
+The only option available is that of validation by the manual registration authority, which can reactivate the certificate renewal in the cPKI after the described identity check.